wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/get-started-cloud-financial-services/includes/4-maker-considerations.md

   -   A new table that represents groups, including types (for households and partnerships).

-  -   Groups can be associated with all/some/none of the financial holdings that are owned by its members, which then defines the financial strength of the group, through total income, assets, and liabilities.
+  -   Groups can be associated with all/some/none of the financial holdings that are owned by its members, which then define the financial strength of the group, through total income, assets, and liabilities.

   -   Each group can have a primary member.
 For any member, a main group of **Household** type can be set.